karolsudol/TokenERC20/README.md

 # TokenERC20

-- A `hadhat` unit tested `ERC20` token that has been 100% covared with `mint/burn` features for contract creator without using libraries.
+- A `hardhat` unit tested `ERC20` token that has been 100% covared with `mint/burn` features for contract creator without using libraries.
 - The contract conforms to the `ERC-20 standard` as includes all the functions and events described in the standard, while keeping their names.

 - Deployed and Verified on [sepolia](https://sepolia.etherscan.io/address/0xa883d9C6F7FC4baB52AcD2E42E51c4c528d7F7D3)